 The Brutal Economics of Locksmith Lead Capture

 Here is the problem: most small locksmith operations have one or two mobile techs, a cell phone, and a Google Business listing.
 When a tech is already on a call, the next caller goes to voicemail.
-Industry data shows that 55-70% of after-hours locksmith calls go unanswered, and those calls do not call back.
+According to the Associated Locksmiths of America (ALOA), industry data shows that 55-70% of after-hours locksmith calls go unanswered, and those calls do not call back.
 They call the next locksmith in the Google Maps pack.

 Why "Just Answer the Phone" Does Not Scale

 A chatbot solves this differently.
+As HubSpot research confirms, 82% of consumers rate an immediate response as important when they have a question.
 The caller hits your Google Business "Message" button (or your website chat widget, or your wa.me link) and the bot responds in under 5 seconds — no human latency, no busy signal, no voicemail.
 By the time your tech finishes the current call, there is a fully qualified lead with the customer's location, lock type, and estimated ETA already in their dispatch app.

 What This Unlocks